Berkan Durmaz

-Berkan Durmaz (born February 20, 1997) is a Turkish professional basketball player for Türk Telekom of the Basketbol Süper Ligi (BSL) and the EuroCup.
+Berkan Durmaz (born February 20, 1997) is a Turkish professional basketball player for Galatasaray of the Basketbol Süper Ligi (BSL).
 Standing at 6 ft 9 in (2.06 m), he plays as power forward.

 Professional career

 Born in Osmangazi in Bursa, Durmaz cut his teeth in the youth system of Tofaş S.K., before making his debut in professional basketball during the 2015–16 season.
-He saw action for Tofas in the TBL as well as for the club’s reserve squad in the TBL2.
+He saw action for Tofas in the TBL as well as for the club's reserve squad in the TBL2.

 On July 2, 2021, he has signed with Pınar Karşıyaka of the Turkish Super League (BSL).

 On July 4, 2023, he signed with Beşiktaş of the Turkish Basketbol Süper Ligi (BSL).

 On June 27, 2024, he signed with Türk Telekom of the Turkish Basketbol Süper Ligi (BSL).

+On July 5, 2026, he signed with Galatasaray of the Turkish Basketbol Süper Ligi (BSL).

 International career

 Durmaz represented the Turkish national basketball team at the 2013 under-16 and the 2015 under-18 European Championships.